iwhitney96/dartcoursesearch/README.md

 and then delete everything above that line. find the next ``` </table> ``` and then delete everything below that line.
 Then do find and replace ```</tr>``` with ```</tr><tr>``` Then run the document through the scraper

+To update with new median grades download the HTML and then look for ``` <p>These medians have been calculated using grades available as of December 6, 2016.
+Medians will be recalculated at the end of the 2017 Winter term to account for grade changes, resolutions of Incompletes, etc.</p> ``` delete everything above that and delete everything below the closing ``` </table> ``` tag

 ### Setup Database